-At the very beginning of his gospel Matthew's prepares his audience by listing the 42 generation of Christ's ancestry through the royal line of David.
-Starting with Abraham, he finally reaches Jacob, the father of Joseph - the husband of Mary, where Christ is finally identified as "JESUS, Who is called the Messiah".
-One cannot get away from the Jewish nature of Matthew's gospel, and for good reason, for salvation is from the Jews - because salvation must come through faith in JESUS, the Jewish Messiah.
+At the very beginning of his Gospel, Matthew's prepares his audience by listing the 42 generations of Christ's ancestry through the royal line of David.
+Starting with Abraham, he finally reaches Jacob, the father of Joseph - the husband of Mary, where Christ is finally identified as "JESUS, Who is called the Messiah."
+One cannot get away from the Jewish nature of Matthew's Gospel and for good reason, for salvation is from the Jews because salvation must come through faith in JESUS, the Jewish Messiah.

-Having just catalogued Christ complete genealogy, Matthew emphasised the significance of Christ's hereditary by explaining that all the generations from Abraham to David were 14; and from David until the exile to Babylon were also 14 generations; and from the exile to Babylon until the Messiah were another 14 generations.
+Having just catalogued Christ's complete genealogy, Matthew emphasised the significance of Christ's lineage by explaining that all the generations from Abraham to David were 14, and from David until the exile to Babylon were also 14 generations, and from the exile to Babylon until the Messiah were another 14 generations.

-He then gives additional detail of Christ's birth by recording that His mother Mary, had been engaged to Joseph, but was discovered to be pregnant through the power of the Holy Spirit, before they came together in sexual union.
-Naturally Joseph was shocked at this news, but being a righteous man, and not wanting to disgrace Mary publicly, he spent time reflecting on this distressing information but finally decided to divorce his betrothed wife, secretly.
+He then gives an additional detail of Christ's birth by recording that His mother, Mary, had been engaged to Joseph, but was discovered to be pregnant through the power of the Holy Spirit before they came together in sexual union.
+Naturally, Joseph was shocked at this news, but being a righteous man and not wanting to disgrace Mary publicly, he spent time reflecting on this distressing information but finally decided to divorce his betrothed wife secretly.